 What to Do When Your Engine Light Comes On

-- Check your fuel cap and ensure it’s tight
+- Check your fuel cap and make sure it’s tightened properly

 - Listen for unusual sounds or changes

-Car Engine Parts That Trigger the Warning Light
+Car Parts That Commonly Trigger the Engine Light

 - Oxygen sensors